-The term regional history is used instead of national because nation-states as such are relatively new phenomena and represent too large a territory to categorize per se.
+The term regional history is preferred to national because nation-states are relatively new phenomena and represent too large a territory to categorize per se.
 One’s sense of national identity can vary substantially within its regional borders, such as in India or the United States, and current borders do not designate previous combined regions, such as Korea, or vice versa, the previous Germanys.

 Following Dr. Dan McAdams, I argue for understanding personal identity through its narrative format: a life story.
 A key component of one’s narrative identity formation is its historical setting.
 Jenny Hyun Chung Pak elaborates upon McAdams’ work relating it to her study of South Korean migrants, particularly fathers, who immigrated to the United States in the twentieth century.
 A brief history of Korea will end in the particular pattern of han (unrealized hopes and thwarted dreams) expressed among some Koreans.
 Understanding ourselves in part depends on understanding what histories we have lived.

 Historical Background of Korea

 The history of Korea can be categorized into three periods: its prehistory until the Confucian state was established in 1392, its five hundred years under China’s influence, and its twentieth-century history.
 In the land now formally known as Korea, Tan’gun, according to myth, founded the Choson Dynasty circa 2333 BCE.
 Centuries later, Emperor Wu of China (Han Dynasty) defeated the Choson Dynasty in 108 or 109 BCE.
 This event commenced a long history of occupation by its surrounding neighbors.